Where Would You Like to Stay?

 One of the most popular winter experiences at Nemacolin is dogsledding.
 Overnight guests and members truly clamor for this experience, but there are others that love it even more — the dogs!

-At this time, Nemacolin is home to 17 sled dogs, with more joining the team very soon.
+At this time, Nemacolin is home to a large team of 22 sled dogs.
 Do you have this experience reserved for your next Nemacolin resort getaway?
 If so, you’re probably excited.
 As you’ll see when the dogs get dressed in their harnesses for your ride, they are excited, too!
 The Wildlife Team likes to say that every dogsledding run for the dogs is like their birthday and Christmas morning wrapped up in one.
 Their big hearts and enthusiasm will win you over before the sled begins moving.

 Dogsledding at Nemacolin